gcapes/git-course/02-local.md

 tell Git which editor we want to be the default one (i.e. Git will always bring it up whenever it wants us to provide some information).

-You can choose any available in you system editor.
+You can choose any editor available on your system.
 For the purpose of this session we'll use *gedit*:

 ~~~{.bash}